top of page

 Projects

-Currently, we focus on Ukraine, because of the war with Russia.
-We have three strands:
+Currently, we focus on Ukraine, because of the russian invasion.
+The main project scopes are:

-3. open strand to any cultural project within the theme and fulfilling the aims of Narada.
+We are always open to any cultural project or initiative fulfilling the aims of Narada.

 IMG_0124 2_edited.jpg